2026 Buyer's Guide

 UK Availability and Buying in 2026

 All of the watches discussed here are available through Garmin's UK web store, the usual high-street suspects (Currys, Argos, John Lewis, Halfords for selected models), specialist running and outdoor retailers, and Amazon UK.
-Stock for the newer 2025 launches — the Fenix 8 Pro in particular — has been variable as the line has been ramping up, so if you have your heart set on a specific case size or strap colour, it's worth checking a couple of sources before committing.
+Stock for the newest 2026 launches — the Forerunner 70, 170 and 170 Music arrived on 15 May — is settling in nicely, while the Fenix 8 Pro can still be variable on specific case sizes and strap colours, so it's worth checking a couple of sources before committing.

-One genuinely useful UK quirk: Garmin tends to refresh promotional pricing fairly aggressively around the late spring marathon season and again over Black Friday, so older but still excellent models like the Forerunner 165 and Instinct 3 often see meaningful discounts.
+One genuinely useful UK quirk: Garmin tends to refresh promotional pricing fairly aggressively around the late spring marathon season and again over Black Friday, so older but still excellent models like the outgoing Forerunner 165 and the Instinct 3 often see meaningful discounts.
+The Fenix 8 Pro MicroLED has already had an official price cut to around £1,500, so don't assume the flagship sticker is fixed.

 Check the latest price and any current bundles on Amazon for the model you're considering — promotional pricing on Garmin watches changes frequently.